inab/openVRE/install/README.md

 for f in install/database/*.json; do mongoimport --db dbname -u myAdmin -p XXXX --authenticationDatabase admin $f; done
 ```

-## Configure application settings
+### Configure application settings

-Edit `config/globals.inc.php` for setting the application.
-In there, define the data path, the URL, the database, etc.
+Most of the VRE settings are parameterized at  `config/globals.inc.php`.
+Copy the template and read through it to configure arguments like the data path, the URL, the database, etc.

 ```
 cp config/globals.inc.php.sample config/globals.inc.php
 ```

-##### Configure SMTP mail account
+##### *Configure SMTP mail account*
-Copy the template and set the credentials in the *conf file
+Copy the conf template, set the credentials in there and parameterize `config/globals.inc.php` accordingly

 ```
 cp config/mail.conf.sample config/mail.conf
 ```

-##### Configure Mongo DB access
+##### *Configure Mongo DB access*

-Copy the template and set the credentials in the *conf file
+Copy the conf template, set the credentials in there and parameterize `config/globals.inc.php` accordingly.
+VRE will use the PHP MongoDB driver to connect to the database.

 ```
 cp config/mongo.conf.sample config/mongo.conf
 ```

-##### Configure Oauth2 client
+##### *Configure Oauth2 client*
-Copy the template and set the credentials in the *conf file
+Copy the conf template, set the credentials in there and parameterize `config/globals.inc.php` accordingly, including the openID endpoints.
+VRE uses a generic OpenID Connect Resource Provider that connects to a external identity manager server (https://www.keycloak.org/)

 ```
 cp config/oauth2.conf.sample config/oauth2.conf
 cp config/oauth2_admin.conf.sample config/oauth2_admin.conf
 ```

-##### Add Logos and FavIcon
+##### *Add Logos and FavIcon*

 Replace these files with your project logos